Sponsored by Bluegrass Unlimited. Supported by the D’Addario Foundation

 About the Academy: The Grey Fox Bluegrass Academy for Kids (BGA), established in 1999, is a free four-day program held during Grey Fox.
 Kids from 8 to 17 learn to play, sing and perform bluegrass music.
 Each day contains sectional instruction with their instrumental teacher; ensemble sessions with the entire group; harmony singing lessons; and guest appearances by musicians who are performing at Grey Fox.
 The grand finale is a ‘Graduation Gig’ Sunday afternoon on the High Meadow Stage.
 Approximately 100 kids participate each year.
 They have fun, learn a lot, grow in confidence and make friends that can last a lifetime.

-BGA Class of 2015 after their Sunday Gig at Grey Fox.
+BGA class after their Sunday Gig at Grey Fox.
 Photo by Dave Weiland

 National & International Recognition

 BGA Director, guitarist and dobro player, Mark Panfil, is a lifelong music educator from Western New York; a founding member of the Buffalo-based Creek Bend Bluegrass Band; Chairman of the Foundation for Bluegrass Music (Nashville, TN); and a long-time dobro instructor for Augusta Bluegrass Week at Davis and Elkins College in Elkins, WV.

 BGA instructors include: FIDDLE: Ellen Carlson, Cathy Goode, Lew Gelfond, tba, and tba; BANJO: Ira Gitlin; BASS: Louis Kaplan; GUITAR: Mark Panfil, Chris Panfil, and others; MANDOLIN: Ben Pearce, and CELLO: Juliet McFadden.
 STAFF MUSICIANS: Alex Sens (mandolin, dobro) and Neel Brown (guitar, bass).
 Our SENIORS PROGRAM is led by Tony Watt and Laura Orshaw.

 We offer instruction in banjo, bass, cello, dobro, fiddle, guitar, and mandolin, in classes of approximately ten students each.
 While singing is part of the program every day, we do not offer classes just for vocalists.

 BGA Seniors Program (Selection Process Guidelines)